Mikrosztrip/toth-blog/_i18n/en/_posts/math/2023-11-01-math-example.md

 tags: [equations]
 ---

-Basic tutorial for <red>MathJax</red> can be [found here](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).
+English: Basic tutorial for <red>MathJax</red> can be [found here](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).
 When $a \ne 0$, there are two solutions to \(ax^2 + bx + c = 0\) and they are
 $x = {-b \pm \sqrt{b^2-4ac} \over 2a}$.